 1. Let’s start with your nose.

-You may from time to time notice that the pores of your nose appear discoloured, you may even believe that this discolouration is what’s commonly known as blackheads.
+You may occasionally notice that the pores of your nose appear discoloured; you may even believe that this discolouration is what’s commonly known as blackheads.
 Perhaps.
 But it’s more likely to be something you may not expect it to be.

-Many of us at some point, even normal or dry skin types, will have some amount of oil activity on the nose and what appears to you as tiny blackheads is, in most cases just the oxidation of oily sebum sitting in the follicle.
-This oxidation makes the pore (the opening of the follicle) appear black.
-No amount of extreme cleansing, scrubbing or even steaming is going to rid you of this problem.
+Many of us, at some point, even normal or dry skin types, will have some amount of oil activity on the nose, and what appears to you as tiny blackheads is, in most cases, just the oxidation of oily sebum sitting in the follicle.
+This oxidation makes the pore (the follicle’s opening) appear black.
+No amount of extreme cleansing, scrubbing, or even steaming is going to rid you of this problem.
 All these remedies will make the matter worse.

 The solution?